 Global Ambassadors for Patient Safety

-- Are you planning to travel abroad to gain that experience?
+- Is planning to travel abroad to gain that experience?

-- Did you know that there are limitations in what you can and cannot do when you are abroad?
+- Realizes there are limitations in what you can and cannot do when abroad?

-- Did you realize you could put your future as a health professional at risk if you are not careful?
+- Knows that you could put your future as a health professional at risk if you are not careful?

-This workshop was created in coordination with the Learning Abroad Center and is designed for all students who are going abroad and plan to volunteer in a healthcare setting.
+Before you pack your passport and head to the airport, complete the Global Ambassadors for Patient Safety (GAPS) online workshop and learn about what you need to be aware of when gaining experience in another country.
+The GAPS online workshop was created in coordination with the Learning Abroad Center and is designed for all students who are going abroad to volunteer in a healthcare setting.